Choco tinamou

 The Choco tinamou or Chocó tinamou (Crypturellus kerriae) is a type of tinamou found in lowland forest and montane forest in subtropical and tropical regions of Colombia and Panama.

 Description

 The Choco tinamou is approximately 25 to 26.5 cm in length.
 It is a small, plain dark tinamou.
-Its upperparts are dark brown, with blackish crown, slate-grey sides of neck, whitish throat and indistinct dusky barring.
+Its upperparts are dark brown, with a blackish crown, slate-grey sides of neck, whitish throat and indistinct dusky barring.
 Its legs are red.
 The females are darker with coarser barring on wing-coverts and breast, and grey flanks.

 Behavior

 It has a low, faint, mournful, three-note whistle voice.
 Like other tinamous, the Choco tinamou eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.